 Vitamin D: foods, functions, how much do you need & moreLast Updated : 11 January 2021

-Vitamin D, also known as the sunshine vitamin, is an important vitamin that we can get not only from food but also from a bit of sunlight.
+Vitamin D, sometimes also referred to as “the sunshine vitamin”, is an important vitamin that we can get not only from food but also from a bit of sunlight.

 What is vitamin D?

-Vitamin D is a fat-soluble vitamin and one of the few ones our bodies can make when the skin is directly exposed to the sun.
-Food sources of this vitamin are particularly important when our sunlight exposure is lower, such as during autumn and winter.
+Vitamin D is a fat-soluble vitamin that we can get from foods, but also produce in our bodies when the skin is directly exposed to the sun.
+Food sources of this vitamin are particularly important during the times when our exposure to sunlight is lower, such as during the autumn and winter months.

 What are the functions of vitamin D?

 Vitamin D acts as a hormone in our bodies, regulating many processes that keep us healthy.
-One of the main functions of vitamin D is to balance the levels of calcium and phosphorus in our bodies, which are needed to form our bones and teeth, to help our muscle contracts, to help nerves carry messages between the brain and the body, and to keep our cells functioning well.
+One of the main functions of vitamin D is to help balance the levels of calcium and phosphorus in our bodies, which are needed to form our bones and teeth, to help our muscles contract, to help nerves carry messages between the brain and the body and to keep our cells functioning well.
 Vitamin D is also important to support the healthy function of our immune system.

 How much vitamin D do I need per day?